DevNull-IR/code-for-site-f1r-py/README.md

-# code-for-site-f1r-py
+# exsample-py-f1r
-Sample codes for using api shadow f1r
+Example of using a web service Web site with Python